-My family’s traditional Italian Easter Pie, or pizza rustica, is bursting with ricotta cheese, mozzarella, salami, pepperoni, and hard boiled eggs.
+My family’s traditional Italian Easter Pie, also known as pizza rustica or pizzagaina, is bursting with ricotta cheese, mozzarella, salami, pepperoni, and hard boiled eggs.

 Most people have Superbowl parties or Halloween parties or Christmas parties, but me?
 I have an Easter party.

 I can’t remember a year in my life where I have not had our family’s Italian Easter pie for the holiday.
 While this is a recipe passed down from my mom’s side, many other Italian families make similar pies for Easter, a custom that originates from the Catholic practice of giving up lots of things during Lent.
 (I’ve written about more traditional Easter recipes from around the world here!)

 Back in the day, meatless Fridays were every Friday of the year, so during Lent (every day, not just Fridays) people gave up All The Things — Pope St. Gregory wrote in the 6th century, “We abstain from flesh, meat, and from all things that come from flesh, as milk, cheese and eggs.”
 They gave up fat and butter.
 And they only had one meal a day.
 Sheesh!

 So by the time Easter came around after 6 weeks of all that business, a nice savory pie, also known as pizza rustica, bursting with ricotta cheese, hard boiled eggs, mozzarella, salami, and pepperoni was JUST the sort of thing that you’d want to celebrate with.

 And celebrate we did, with this pie, every year of my life.
 We would make the Easter pie the night before and have it cold for breakfast the morning of, with salt and pepper.
 Any dough left over from encasing the pies would become spring-themed pictures on top of the pies (flowers, rabbits, and crosses were the usual pie-top images we made — a perfect step for kids to help out with).